zoard-ehmann/odin-rock-paper-scissors/algorithm/algorithm.md

 ### Pseudocode

 - Initialize score tracking (wins / all)
-- Map numbers between 1-3 to the different symbols
+- Start game loop
-- Prompt for a user input (number between 1-3) and store it in a variable
+  - Prompt for a user input, validate it, and store it in a variable
-- Generate a random number (between 1-3) for the computer and store it in a variable
+  - Generate a random choice for the computer and store it in a variable
   - Check the user input against the computer chosen value
   - Determine the result from player perspective: win, lose or tie
     - Inform the user about the result
     - Update the score tracker
   - Prompt the player for replay